 Local Consumer Commerce is comprised of local, or “place-based”, expenditures on everyday goods and services by end users.
-It is local because for a transaction to be included, it must be made at a merchant that is physically located inside one of our 15 US cities.
+It is local because for a transaction to be included, it must be made at a merchant that is physically located inside one of our 14 US metro areas.
 Everyday goods and services are those that are most frequently purchased from local retailers (e.g. groceries, restaurants, or clothing), and are often made with credit or debit cards.
 They would not include purchases of goods likely to be financed (e.g. cars).
-Table 1 identifies the inclusion criteria based upon whether the consumer and merchant live inside or outside of an LCC city.
+Table 1 identifies the inclusion criteria based upon whether the consumer and merchant live inside or outside of an LCC metro area.

 Table 1 – Inclusion criteria for transactions based upon the location of the consumer and the merchant